composer/composer/doc/articles/troubleshooting.md

    [new cacert.pem from cURL](https://curl.se/docs/caextract.html) and store it there.
 2. If this did not help despite Composer finding a valid CA bundle, try disabling your antivirus and firewall software to see if that helps.
 We have seen issues where Avast on Windows for example would prevent Composer from functioning correctly.
+To disable the HTTPS scanning in Avast you can go in "Protection > Core Shields > Web Shield > **uncheck** Enable HTTPS scanning".
 If this helps you should report it to the software vendor so they can hopefully improve things.

 ## API rate limit and OAuth tokens